The latest Council news and events

 Pests are most likely to arrive in vehicles, small boats, timber and machinery, especially agricultural and construction equipment — and with imported livestock, plants and general freight.
 Even commercial foods, fertilisers, grains and potting mix can contain pests.

 We have prepared several fact sheets relating to pest management on the Chatham Islands, i.e. what to do if you are importing animals, plants or vehicles to the islands.
-You’ll find these at the bottom of this page.
+You’ll find these factsheets at the end of this page.

 We co-produced Chatham Islands Biosecurity: A Snapshot 2011-2017 [PDF, 6.9 MB] with Environment Canterbury to raise awareness of the key pests that threaten our islands’ unique natural values.